typescript-cheatsheets/react/README.md

 ##### Typing Exported Components

-In case of typing untyped class components, there's almost no difference in approach except for the fact that after declaring the types, you export the extend the type using `class UntypedClassComponent extends React.Component<UntypedClassComponentProps, any> {}` where `UntypedClassComponentProps` holds the type declaration.
+In the case of typing untyped class components, there's almost no difference in approach except for the fact that after declaring the types, you export the extend the type using `class UntypedClassComponent extends React.Component<UntypedClassComponentProps, any> {}` where `UntypedClassComponentProps` holds the type declaration.

 For instance, [sw-yx's Gist on React Router 6 types](https://gist.github.com/sw-yx/37a6a3d248c2d4031801f0d568904df8) implemented a similar method for typing the then untyped RR6.